 Target dates are realistic

-Effectiveness review has been completed where due
+Effectiveness reviews have been completed

 If some items cannot be fully closed before the audit, ensure they are at least visibly controlled, justified, and progressing.